IBMStreams/streamsx.kafka/_docs/230-user_kafka_consumer_design.md

 ### Apache Kafka - Supported Version

-These operators will only support Apache Kafka v0.10.x.
+These operators will only support Apache Kafka v0.10.x and newer.
 For older versions of Kafka, it is recommended that the Kafka operators from the **com.ibm.streamsx.messaging** toolkit be used.

 ### Supported SPL Types